jorgegv/rage1/doc/DATAGEN.md

   * `MAX_BULLETS`: maximum number of bullets than can be active at the same time
   * `RELOAD_DELAY`: minimum deay between shots, in 1/50s
+  * `SPRITE_FRAME_UP`, `SPRITE_FRAME_DOWN`, `SPRITE_FRAME_LEFT`,
+  `SPRITE_FRAME_RIGHT`: (optional) sprite frames to use when shooting in each direction.
+If any of them is not specified, default is 0.
+This means that if you don't need to have different bullet graphics for different directions, just don't specify these and the bullets will all use frame 0 of the given sprite

 ### GAME_CONFIG data